build-on-aws/bedrock-agent-txt2sql/README.md

 ![Save N exit](Streamlit_App/images/saveNexit.png)

 ### Step 6: Create an alias
 - Create an alias (new version), and choose a name of your liking.
-Make sure to copy and save your Agent ID and Agent Alias ID.
+Make sure to copy and save your **AliasID**.
 You will need these in step 9.

 ![Create alias](Streamlit_App/images/create_alias.png)

 - Next, navigate to the **Agent Overview** settings for the agent created by selecting **Agents** under the Orchestration dropdown menu on the left of the screen, then select the agent.
-Copy the Agent ARN, then add this ARN to the resource policy of Lambda function `bedrock-agent-txtsql-action` previously created in step 3.
+Copy the Agent ARN, then add this ARN to the resource policy for Lambda function `bedrock-agent-txtsql-action` that was previously created in step 3.
+(Make sure to also save the **AgentID** at this step.
+It will be needed in step 9.)

 ![Agent ARN2](Streamlit_App/images/agent_arn2.png)